mhaupt/basicode/README.md

 ## Building and Running

+If you're not interested in building the project before trying it, you can use the executable JAR file `basicode.jar` in the project root.

 The project was built using Java 21 and Maven.
 Once those are installed, just running `mvn package` on the command line should be enough to build everything and run the tests.

-The `mvn package` run will generate an executable JAR file in `targets/basicode.jar`.
+The `mvn package` run will generate an executable JAR file named `basicode.jar` in the project root.
 This file includes all relevant dependencies, so it can be used as a standalone "executable" for BASICODE as long as you still have Java 21 installed.

 To run a BASIC file from the command line at the project root, run this (the `-hold` argument will make the BASICODE window stay after the program has run, until you press a key):

 ```
-$ java -jar target/basicode.jar -hold examples/hello.bas
+$ java -jar basicode.jar -hold examples/hello.bas
 ```

 This works for other BASICODE programs, as long as you point to the right